LondheShubham153/dev-gemini-clone/README.md

 ### 6.1 Add a Repository in ArgoCD

-- Log in to the ArgoCD UI.
+- Go to the ArgoCD UI.
 - Add your repository in the settings.

 ### 6.2 Install Helm